January 17, 2023

 Someone has to say it: The metaverse today is what we in the enterprise technology space have been calling virtual reality for the last several years.

 If you’re having FOMO about NFTs or dystopian nightmares of a virtual world ruled by Mark Zuckerberg, you’re not alone.
-It’s too early to predict what the metaverse will become, or really, what all the individual metaverses-slash-virtual-worlds that seem to multiply daily will become.
+It’s too early to predict what the metaverse will become or, really, what today's individual metaverses-slash-virtual-worlds will become.
 How will we enter the metaverse?
 Who will moderate it?
-How do virtual economies translate into real money…Welcome to the Wild West of the metaverse, where one thing is certain: The metaverse will start in the enterprise.
+How do virtual economies translate into real money…Welcome to the Wild West of the metaverse, where only one thing is certain: The metaverse will start in the enterprise.
 In fact, it already has.

 Though the word has come to encompass pretty much any concept or venture in the digital world, the metaverse can be seen as an emerging business model that’s less reliant on the physical world.
-It’s also an extension of our social life, and a new frontier or marketplace for corporations to compete and sell to consumers.
+It’s an extension of our social life and a new frontier or marketplace for corporations to compete and sell to consumers.
 It also - and this is very important - does not exist yet, as Will Oremus writes in the Washington Post.
-Instead, we have many virtual worlds and immersive experiences requiring different devices, apps, profiles, and, in some cases, digital currencies to access.
+Instead, we have many virtual worlds and immersive experiences requiring different devices, apps, profiles, and currencies to access.
 A true metaverse would require a level of interoperability that’s unlikely in Big Tech today.
 (Historical parallels like email or the Web were driven by governments and other non-corporate bodies.)
 As for all the current hype, Oremus observes that companies are merely “rebranding existing technologies.”

 Why now?
-In addition to Facebook co-opting the sci-fi concept of the metaverse for its rebrand, COVID continues to add fuel to the metaverse fire.
+In addition to Facebook co-opting the sci-fi concept of the metaverse for its rebrand, COVID continues to add fuel to the virtual fire.
 As the pandemic drags into year three, the way we’ve been living and working these past few years is no longer an adaptation.
-It’s, to use another overused phrase, the new normal.
-Now, a perfect storm of maturing technologies and remote/hybrid work taking root in enterprise is forcing companies to seriously consider the virtual workplace and invest in improving the remote working experience.
-The continued necessity of remote work and employees’ desire to continue working remotely post-pandemic (Flex Jobs) make it clear we need to redesign the workplace.
-The challenge, as Splunk brand writes for Forbes, is to create a truly useful tool, a digital workspace that’s not just better than Zoom, better than Spatial, but enhances how people collaborate and understand information.
+It’s - to use another overused phrase - the new normal.
+Now, a perfect storm of maturing technologies and remote/hybrid work taking root is forcing companies to seriously consider the virtual workplace and invest in improving the remote working experience.
+The continued necessity of remote work and employees’ desire to continue working remotely (Flex Jobs) make it clear we need to redesign the workplace.
+The challenge, as Splunk brand writes for Forbes, is to create a truly useful tool, a digital workspace that’s not just better than Zoom, better than Spatial, but truly enhances how people collaborate and understand information.

 The Enterprise Metaverse